section-engineering-education/engineering-education/content/articles/collapsing-action-tool-bar-with-android-material-design-in-kotlin/index.md

 To follow along with this tutorial, the reader will need the following:
 - A basic knowledge in [Kotlin](https://developer.android.com/courses/android-basics-kotlin/course).
 - [Android Studio](https://developer.android.com/studio/index.html) installed on your computer.
-- A virtual device (emulator) downloaded in your IDE. (optional)
+- A virtual device (emulator) downloaded in your IDE.
+(Optional)

 ### Setting up the project environment
-- Open android studio.
+- Open Android studio.
 - Click create a `new project`.
 - Select `Empty Activity` -> Next in the project template dialogue box.
 - Choose a suitable name for the project.
 In this tutorial, we name ours “Collapsing Toolbar”.